michihodges/webpack-sass/README.md

 # Webpack Sass
-A template for setting up Sass with Webpack.
+A walkthrough for setting up Sass with Webpack.